 Omelette or a ‘picky’ platter.

-Cottage pie topped with carrot and swede mash and served with roasted vegetables.
+Cottage pie topped with carrot and swede mash, served with roasted vegetables.

 Biscuits, chocolate, crisps.